hyperledger-labs/fabric-docs-cn/docs/source/build_network.rst

 **chaincode_example02**现在应该使用下面的CouchDB。

-.. note::  If you choose to implement mapping of the fabric-couchdb container ​           port to a host port, please make sure you are aware of the security ​           implications.
-Mapping of the port in a development environment makes the ​           CouchDB REST API available, and allows the ​           visualization of the database via the CouchDB web interface (Fauxton).
+Note

-​           Production environments would likely refrain from implementing port mapping in ​           order to restrict outside access to the CouchDB containers.
+If you choose to implement mapping of the fabric-couchdb container port to a host port, please make sure you are aware of the security implications.
+Mapping of the port in a development environment makes the CouchDB REST API available, and allows the visualization of the database via the CouchDB web interface (Fauxton).
+Production environments would likely refrain from implementing port mapping in order to restrict outside access to the CouchDB containers.

 注意